GilgameshxZero/emilia/readme.md

 	* Server: Not modified.

 Before deployment from staging to production, any necessary configuration and server file changes should be made in staging.
 Staging will inevitably modify files in production that production also modifies.
 We have an ignore list in the udpate client configuraiton which can prevent merge conflicts.
-* Staging to Production: Before running this command, the staging files should be identical to those to be used in production.
+* Staging to Production (deploy-staging): Before running this command, the staging files should be identical to those to be used in production.
 This command will do a few things in the following order:
 	* Shut down production.
 	* Download production files to /Production.
-	* Wipe /Production and replace with /Staging, **ignoring files specified in the configuration for the update client in staging**.
+	* Wipe /Production and replace with /Staging, **ignoring files when wiping specified in the configuration for the update client in staging**.
 		* Ignored files should be auxiliary, configuration, or server, but never code.
 	* Replace /Staging with /Production, without ignoring any files.
 	* Restart the update script.